 - Meyer lemon is a cross between a lemon and a tangerine, and is one of the most popular citruses to grow in a pot.
 I have two of these little bushes and they always have either fruit or blossoms on them—or sometimes both at the same time!
 The blossoms are extremely fragrant and the lemons are good sized, very juicy, have soft, heavenly-smelling skins, and taste better than store-bought lemons.
 Since we know these fruits were raised organically, we have made homemade limoncello from their zest.
 It takes 9 to 12 months for the fruits to develop and ripen, but they are worth the wait.
 The fruit turns an orangey-yellow when ripe.

-- Bearss or Persian limes have larger fruit than Mexican or Key limes.
-The plants have lots of branches and bear lots of juicy, seedless limes, perfect for pies, limeade, or margaritas.
+- Bearss limes (also called Persian limes or Tahitian limes) have larger fruit than Mexican or Key limes and are slightly more hardy, too.
+These medium-sized trees produce many of branches and bear lots of juicy, seedless limes—perfect for pies, limeade, or margaritas.

 - Kaffir lime is popular in Thai and Indonesian cooking, which uses the fragrant leaves as well as the fruit.